-When you ask for credit, your score is a determining factor in the loaner’s decision.
-A high score is a gage of your dependability.
-Other elements are also taken into account, such as your income, your current job and your assets.
+When you ask for a loan, your score is a determining factor in the loaner’s decision.
+The higher your score, the less risky it is to lend you money.
+Other elements may also be taken into account, such as your income, your current job and your assets.

-Whether you’re thinking of buying property, taking out a car loan or starting a business, a good credit report will allow you to achieve your goals.
+Whether you’re thinking of buying property, taking out a car loan or starting a business, a good credit report will help you achieve your goals.
 “We explain to students who are thinking about opening a dental clinic or an engineering firm that, to get a bank loan, their credit report is their main ally.
-It guarantees their reputation as someone who can repay a loan,” says Sylvie Coulombe, director, newcomer partnerships at the National Bank.
+It demonstrates their ability to manage the credit they already have,” says Sylvie Coulombe, director, newcomer partnerships at the National Bank.

-Your credit report is created the moment you make your first request for credit.
-While some financial solutions are offered to people who don’t have any previous credit, it’s easier to get a loan when you have a credit report.
+Your credit report is created the moment your first request for credit is accepted.
+While some financial solutions are offered to people who don’t have any previous credit, it’s easier to get a loan when you have a credit report and credit history.

-“We advise newcomers and students to start using a credit card as soon as possible just to create a credit report.
-More importantly, we recommend they use their card the right way, paying it off in part or fully by the due date,” says Sylvie Coulombe.
+“We advise newcomers and students to start using a credit card as soon as possible to build their credit report.
+More importantly, we recommend they use their card the right way, paying it off in part or in full by the due date,” says Sylvie Coulombe.

-If your credit report was impacted by poor actions in the past, you can still take the initiative to improve your score.
-“There are ways to rectify the situation by sitting down with an advisor to understand how a credit report works.
-You can then make a plan to improve your score and move forward with your goals as soon as possible.”
+If your credit score was impacted by poor actions in the past, you can still take the initiative to improve your score.
+“There are ways to rectify the situation by sitting down with an advisor to understand the behaviours that have affected your credit score.
+You can then make a plan to improve it and move forward with your goals as soon as possible.”

 An expert can analyze your credit report and give you a mortgage pre-approval.
 That way, before you even start to look, you’ll be aware of your situation and know which properties you can afford.

-If you’re a newcomer who wants to buy property but don’t yet have a presence in a credit bureau’s files, know that banks have other ways of verifying your credit history.
-They can get confirmations of your rent payments over a set period or check that you pay regularly by looking at public-record bills like your electricity or cell phone bill.
+If you’re a newcomer who wants to buy property but don’t yet have a presence in a credit bureau’s files, know that banks have other ways of checking your credit history.
+In fact, your payment history can be verified through confirmations of your rent payment or of payment of public-record bills like your electricity or cell phone bill.

 Whether you want to build your credit report, maintain your credit score or improve it, speaking with your advisor is key.
-They will help you take control of your credit report so you can achieve your goals.
+They will show you how to have a positive impact on your credit report and help you achieve your goals.